Quantifying Resilience To Ensure More Meaningful Implementation

 Just as data and science from CWI’s projects need to reach land managers, informing the public about wildfire trends and impacts in their region/community is also a significant priority for CWI.

-The Fire Season Scorecard is effectively a monitoring framework aimed at comprehensive assessment of fire season impacts.
+The California’s Year in Fire project is effectively a monitoring framework aimed at comprehensive assessment of fire season impacts.
 It will help engage the public to think more proactively about our fire prone/fire adapted landscapes to improve community and landscape resilience.
 An additional benefit of the scorecards will be the essential insights that scientists and policymakers can glean from the resulting data.
-The scorecards will serve as a critical connection between activities on the ground and gaps at the policy level.
+The project will serve as a critical connection between activities on the ground and gaps at the policy level.

 How can we quantify what resilience means at the community level?
 What metrics are available to define resilience?